-Stable value funds invest in fixed income investments and wrap contracts or "wrappers" offered by banks and insurance companies.
-Wrap contracts generally guarantee a certain principal and interest rate of return, even if the underlying investments decline in value.
-So they offer even more protection from interest rate volatility than bonds because the rate of return remains stable, even when everything else is not.
+Stable value funds invest in fixed-income securities and wrap contracts offered by banks and insurance companies.
+Wrap contracts generally guarantee a certain return even if the underlying investments decline in value.
+To support that guarantee, a wrap contract relies on both the value of the associated assets and the financial backing of the wrap issuer.

-Stable value fund investors should look primarily for funds that don't cost much.
-Generally, a fairly priced stable value fund will charge fees of less than 0.50%.
-Be wary of stable value funds charging 1% or more.
+SVF investors should look primarily for a fund that charges small fees.
+Generally, a fairly priced SVF will charge fees of less than 0.5 percent.
+Be wary of funds charging 1 percent or more.
 It's important to weigh the cost against any potential benefit.

 Know that no investment comes without risk.
-Such risks could involve the credit quality of the company running the fund, the insurer offering the "wrapper," or a substantial company investing in the fund.
-Your 401(k) plan administrator should do the research here, but it's always a good idea for consumers to be informed as well.
+Such risks could involve the credit quality of the company running the fund, the insurer or bank offering the wrap contract, or a company that is substantially invested in the fund.